Parasomnia Disorder Treatment in Greenwich, CT

 - Medical management, which may consist of prescribing medications or non-pharmaceutical therapies for the treatment of parasomnias.

 If you believe you may be suffering from a parasomnia, it is important to see a doctor who specializes in sleep medicine in order to properly diagnose and treat your condition.
-Dr. Malhotra is a trusted sleep specialist in CT, who is known for diagnosing and treating all kinds of sleep disorders.
-Call (203) 422-7940 today, or schedule an appointment using this form.
+Call (203)-245-0412 today, or schedule an appointment using this form.